Seconds (1966 film): Development

 Frankenheimer had completed several successful films before his involvement with the project, namely Birdman of Alcatraz (1962), The Manchurian Candidate (1962), and Seven Days in May (1964).
 These last two films together with Seconds sometimes are referred to as Frankenheimer's "paranoia trilogy".

 Casting

 For the central role of Antiochus "Tony" Wilson, Frankenheimer had sought Kirk Douglas, whose company, Joel Productions, was producing the film.
 When Douglas was unavailable due to other commitments, Frankenheimer offered the role to Laurence Olivier.
 After reading the screenplay, Olivier agreed to take the part, but Paramount Pictures objected to the casting, believing that Olivier was not a big enough star at the time.
 Hudson was cast in the feature despite attempts by friends and colleagues to dissuade him.
-He wanted to expand his range, feeling that he had been typecast because of his work in numerous romantic comedies.
-"He was one of the nicest guys I’ve ever met," Frankenheimer recounted.
+He wanted to expand his range, and felt he was typecast from his many romantic comedy roles.
+"He was one of the nicest guys I’ve ever met," Frankenheimer recounted of Hudson.
 "He really wanted to do this picture, but he would only do it as the second character.
 He didn’t think he could handle the older character."